 Definition of a Cult - From the Latin "cultus" meaning ritual, ceremony or liturgy.
 A teaching, group or movement that claims to represent the true faith while deviating from orthodoxy.
 Cult is used now by those who are not Christians as any "deviation from orthodoxy."
 The problem is that one person's definition of orthodoxy is not that of another.
 This has caused confusion as to who is a cult and who is not.

 Cults offer a false or inadequate basis of salvation and works are also added to the work of Christ on Calvary which is sufficient and nothing can be added to that work according to the Bible.
 If we could work our way to salvation Jesus died in vain.

-Cults offer a false basis or source of authority including extra-biblical documents or books.Mormons add The Book of Mormon, The Pearl of Great Price and Doctrines and Covenants.Jehovah's Witnessesadd a translation of the Bible called the New World Translation which has plagiarized portions of the King James and changed verses to read so the Bible conforms to their own tenets.
-Christian Science,which is neither Christian or Science added Mary Baker Eddy's Science and Health with Key to the Scriptures and so on.
+Jehovah's Witnesses add a translation of the Bible called the New World Translation which has plagiarized portions of the King James and changed verses to read in a way to make the Bible conform to their own tenets.

 Cults dilute the Bible - especially in their beliefs about who Jesus is.
 They strip him of his deity and create a Christ of their own making.

 Isolation and control of the convert's information.
 This even blocks out family members and friends from connecting with them.

 Intensive indoctrination accompanied by constant supervision, drills, lectures, and lack of independent personal study.